LBcheche/Timer-For-LOVE2D/README.md

 - `getTime()` Public function responsible for return current time value.

-- `isRunning()` Public function responsible for return a boolean value indicating if timer is running.
+- `isRunning()` Public function responsible for return a boolean value indicates if timer is running.

-- `hasExpired()` Public function responsible for return a boolean value indicating if timer has expired.
+- `hasExpired()` Public function responsible for return a boolean value indicates if timer has expired.